Blown turbo info roundup thread.

-All 2.5 liter turbo models with OEM single-scroll IHI turbos are seen to suffer these failures.
+2.5 liter turbo models with OEM single-scroll IHI turbos are seen to suffer these failures.
 That means 2005~2009 LGT and OXT models to those in North America.
-Twin-scroll models sold in other markets do not seem prone to these problems.
+Twin-scroll models sold in other markets do not seem prone to these problems, and the 5th gen (2010~2014) models also seem to more reliable.
 2007 and later models with the revised VF-46 also seem to less effected, though it’s possible less failures are seen because there are less on the road or if they have just covered less miles so the failures haven’t started yet.

 Is there a recall?

 There has not been a recall on the turbo, oil supply system or related hardware.
 Some TSBs including this one

 have been released which discuss the issues with banjo filters etc., OCI has been reduced since the car was launched and Subaru themselves stopped fitting the banjo filters to several models in 2008.

 Varying success on this.
 Some have been denied.
 Some have had a turbo replaced.
 Others have had their parts provided on warranty but had to pay labor themselves.
 Some have had a turbo but after the engine failed were on their own.
 Some have had both engine and turbo replaced / overhauled on warranty.
 Subaru are obviously aware of the issue at some level but not every dealer is.
 You may want to call in an area service writer to assist.
 As in all powertrain warranty claims, Subaru will likely deny you cover if you have done power mods like a downpipe, intake or stage tune.
 Proceed with caution.
 YMMV.

 How many fail?

 .
 From anecdotal evidence it seems a lot, though people who go 100k without failure don’t complain about it and are less likely to post this information.
 Many people go to very high mileage on the stock turbo, though this is of no comfort to those whose turbos fail.